Understanding Harry’s $1.37 billion acquisition by Edgewell, the company behind Schick

-Two weeks ago, I noted — and tried to make sense of — the surprising rarity of $1 billion-plus acquisitions and IPOs among household-name new consumer brands like Warby Parker, Away, and Glossier.
+Two weeks ago, I noted — and tried to make sense of — the surprising rarity of $1 billion-plus acquisitions and IPOs among new consumer brands like Warby Parker, Away, and Glossier.

 It’s a big deal for many reasons.
 First, let’s consider the context.

 Harry’s, which launched as a direct-to-consumer, e-commerce shaving startup in 2013, expects to generate around $325 million in sales this year (according to today’s deal presentation), is growing around 30%, is roughly breaking even, is figuring out how to succeed in big retail, and six years in, will eventually either need to find a buyer or go public.

 Last year, it launched a new, broader strategy, to build a portfolio of consumer brands off the Harry’s DNA and platform, including its new women’s brand, Flamingo, and a string of future launches, exploring “everything from cosmetics to cleaning supplies to pet care.”

 It’s possible Harry’s would have nailed a bunch of these new brands and accelerated its growth, raising money from the private markets and lining itself up for an IPO sometime in, say, three to five years.
 But that’s hardly guaranteed.
 And if a few of the new brands are duds…

 So it makes sense that Harry’s would eventually sell to a larger consumer-goods company, when the right timing, offer, and opportunity presented itself.

 Edgewell, meanwhile — well, did you know Edgewell existed?
 I’m a little embarrassed to admit I hadn’t heard of it before today, or at least I didn’t remember it.